spectre-app/www/content/policy/privacy.md

 * Spectre's critical operation logs, void of any personal information
 * Spectre user and device identifiers as described above

-As a result of our zero-PII policy, this information cannot uniquely trace back to you.
+As a result of our zero-PII policy, this information cannot trace back to you.

 ### <i class="fa-duotone fa-chart-mixed fa-fw"></i> Analytics

-*Analytics are disabled by default.
-They are enabled only if the user turns on Diagnostics.*
+> *Analytics are anonymous and turned off by default, unless Diagnostics is enabled by you.*

 To ensure we are adequately serving the needs of our many users, avoid creating confusing user experiences and build our features such that they are maximally helpful to